tooth2/Facial-KeyPoints-Detection/README.md

 > Regarding to Kaggle Competition, I've inspired by NaimishNet architecture thanks to its performance anaylsis.

 ### training the model
+During training, PyTorch performs backpropagation by keeping track of the network's feedforward behavior and using autograd to calculate the update to the weights in the network.
 * For an optimizer, I selected Adam ptimizer.
 Adam optimizer is widely preferred with convolutional neural networks.
 * For Loss Function, I selected SmoothL1Loss, since it is a very reliable alternative to MSELoss, because it tends to be more robust to outliers in the data while training.
 It combines the advantages of both L1-loss (steady gradients for large values of x) and L2-loss (fewer oscillations during updates when x is small).